Suburban Hospital's NIH/Hopkins Affiliation

 Correct diagnosis and prompt treatment are essential for the survival of heart attack patients.
 Yet because the science has been imprecise, many patients are prematurely released from hospitals, only to have heart attacks at home.
 Scientists involved in the NIH-Suburban Hospital Cardiac Research Initiative have been using normal volunteers and chest-pain patients from Suburban Hospital's Emergency/Trauma Center to evaluate numerous methods to diagnose heart attacks faster and more accurately.
 The initial results suggest that MRI technology fulfills that objective, paving the way for faster treatment that could reduce or prevent permanent heart damage.
 The NIH-Suburban Hospital study lays the groundwork for what could be a dramatic change in how heart attacks are diagnosed and how rapidly patients receive treatment.

-With the launch of the NIH Heart Center at Suburban Hospital, we have brought the clinical and scientific excellence of the NIH and Johns Hopkins Medicine to our community-based cardiac surgery program.
-In addition to state-of-the-art cardiac surgery and angioplasty, the NIH Heart Center offers patients easy access to advanced cardiovascular therapies, provides training for the next generation of cardiac surgeons and cardiologists, and through groundbreaking research, contributes to improvements in the treatment of cardiac disease worldwide.
+Suburban Hospital brings the clinical and scientific excellence of NIH and Johns Hopkins Medicine to our community-based cardiac surgery program.
+In addition to state-of-the-art cardiac surgery and angioplasty, Suburban offers patients easy access to advanced cardiovascular therapies, provides training for the next generation of cardiac surgeons and cardiologists, and through groundbreaking research, contributes to improvements in the treatment of cardiac disease worldwide.